viorel-anghel/ansible-zookeeper-exercise/install-procedure.md

 # please note this file will contain 2 and 3 on the other hosts

 chown -R zookeeper:zookeeper /opt/zookeeper/

+# do not start zookeeper now with /opt/zookeeper/bin/zkServer.sh start
+# because it will create files as root under /opt/zookeeper/data

 cat <<EOF >/usr/lib/systemd/system/zookeeper.service
 [Unit]